smithlai/Llama2_Inference_For_Beginner/README.md

 We will mount the path folder into docker.

 `cd docker && docker compose up --build`
-before open jupyterlab browser (127.0.0.1:7888).
+(This may take half an hour to download and build) before open jupyterlab browser (127.0.0.1:7888).

 **Optional: Load/Save**